m1ch3l99/reactJS-Todo-application/README.md

 -Complete a todo,

--Todos are saved in local storage.
+-Todos are saved in local storage,

+-On each visit user will have a random quote with its author fetched using an api quote.

 Note: User can't delete a todo before completing it.